Latino Celebration 2017 at the Newark Public Library

 Billions in debt, a staggering unemployment rate, and a declining population have dominated news coverage of Puerto Rico and caused many to question the island’s governance and stability.
 But few reports have bothered to examine the deep roots of the current crisis.
 How did we get here, and how can the Puerto Rican people deal with the country’s immediate problems and long-term economic challenges?
 Join the conversation at the Newark Public Library as we mark a century of American citizenship for Puerto Ricans.

-This public forum will feature keynote speaker Juan Cartagena, president and general counsel of Latino Justice–Puerto Rican Legal Defense and Education Fund (PRLDEF).
-Cartagena will be joined by Edwin Meléndez, Director, Center for Puerto Rican Studies, Hunter College CUNY [invited]; and other prominent Puerto Rican leaders and scholars.
+This public forum will feature keynote speaker Juan Cartagena, President and General Counsel of Latino Justice–Puerto Rican Legal Defense and Education Fund (PRLDEF).
+Cartagena will be joined by Sarah Molinari, doctoral candidate in Cultural Anthropology at the City University of New York Graduate Center.
 Jason Cortés, Associate Professor, Graduate Program in American Studies, Rutgers University-Newark, will serve as moderator.
-This forum is co-sponsored by the Friends of HRIC.

 Saturday, November 18